jasperanders/oForest/README.md

 ## General Setup using Ansible

 After you downloaded these files, open your terminal and navigate to the Ansible folder.
 Before running our first Playbook, we first need to add our server IP address and `ssh` user to the `inventory.yaml`.
 It should look similar to this.
 You also need to replace every instance of `your_domain.com` with your actual domain.
+For this, I recommend doing a global search on the whole repo using an editor of your choice.

 ```yaml
 # inventory.yaml